 The NHS is to be lampooned next month in a new Radio 4 satirical comedy co-written by Dr Phil Hammond.

-But will the prime minister show the same support to his beleaguered health secretary Andrew Lansley?
+David Cameron’s speech yesterday did little more than reaffirm the government’s commitment to pushing on with NHS reform.
+But will the prime minister show as much support to his beleaguered health secretary Andrew Lansley?

 Not that many people in the NHS have gained national recognition this year for positive reasons.

 Of all days, the biggest royal wedding for 30 years must have seemed a ripe moment during which to sweep bad news under the carpet.